cs-24-sw-8-11/User-guide/README.md

 ## Setup
 You will receive an APK file for your android phone, please install this application on your device and launch it.

+It will be required to have an internet connection to participate in the tests

 You will be presented with a login/register page, please click register and specify a username and password, **Please don't use a critical password**.

 After creating your login, fill out the following form with user data, we need this to generate a set of tags to curate later questions to you.